NCAR/openiotwx/docs/installation/core_install.md

 ## Editing Configuration Files

-Your microcontroller must contain a configuration file to operate.
-The file contains information about WiFi connections, MQTT (the way your station will send data) connections and some other relevant information.
+Your microcontroller must contain a user-customized configuration file to operate.
+The file contains information about Network Connection (WiFi), MQTT (the way your station will send data) connections and some other relevant information.

 The microntroller uses an [ESP32 SPIFFS filesystem](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/storage/spiffs.html) to store the configuration.
-In the folder that you will flash onto your mictrocontroller, you will find a `/data` folder which contains a `config.json` file.
+In the folder that you will flash onto your mictrocontroller using the sketch data upload interface, you will find a `/data` folder which contains a `config.json` file.
+This config allows for identification and choice with upload destination.

 ### Understanding the `config.json` file

-The typical config file  looks like this:
+A model config file looks something like this:

 ```json
 {